Lahithah

 Lahithah (لاهثة) is a village situated in the Shahba District of Suwayda Governorate, in southern Syria.
 According to the Syria Central Bureau of Statistics (CBS), Lahithah had a population of 2,225 in the 2004 census.
 Its inhabitants are predominantly Druze.

 History

 In 1838, it was noted as a ruin, el-Metuny, situated "in the Luhf, east of the Lejah, i.e. in Wady el-Liwa".

-Control

-As of November 2025, the Syrian transitional government led by Ahmad Al Sharaa, maintains control over Lahitheh through its armed forces and allied Bedouin militias.
+During the Bedouin–Druze clashes in 2025, Lahithah remained under the Syrian transitional government and its Bedouin allies.